espruino/EspruinoDocs/tutorials/Bangle.js Locale.md

 ```
 3. Upon upload, the app is scanned for these strings, and they are replaced if they are found in the translation file in the [lang folder](https://github.com/espruino/BangleApps/blob/master/lang/).

-You can run `bin/language_scan.js` to get a list of all the missing translations.
+You can run `core/tools/language_scan.js` to get a list of all the missing translations, and even to automatically translate them (if given Deepl API details).

+**Note:** Translations that include non-ASCII characters can't be rendered without extra fonts, so have to be pre-rendered to bitmaps.
+See https://github.com/espruino/BangleApps/blob/master/lang/README.md for more information.

 Currency (deprecated)
 ---------------------